 One more study found out that the children consistently spending time outside of their parent’s home are better adapted.
 They worry less, are less likely to lose their temper, and more eager to share their toys.
 However, more than 35 hours per week in childcare has the opposite effect - the children are not able to manage their emotions as well.
 So it’s all about the happy medium.

 Circumstances vary from family to family.
 Majority of mothers need to go back to work even before their child turns one.
 And different mothers have different feelings about it.
-But one things is clear - availability of quality childcare makes it more reassuring for mothers.
-Even if we feel a little sad leaving our children with someone else, we know that they are in good hands, being looked after and cared for by dedicated and highly trained professionals.
+But one thing is clear - availability of quality childcare makes it more reassuring for mothers.
+Even if we feel a little sad leaving our children with someone else, we know that they are in excellent hands, being looked after and cared for by dedicated and highly trained professionals.

-Regarding my situation - we have agreed on a compromise - our daughter will join nursery in a few weeks time on a part time basis until she is a bit older.
-That means I will start applying for part time or flexible positions.
-This is not ideal as part-time jobs with decent pay are scarce.
-But this should work for our family allowing us to establish our new normal.
+Regarding my situation - we have agreed on a compromise - our daughter will join nursery in a few weeks' time on a part-time basis until she is a bit older.
+That means I will start applying for part-time or flexible positions.
+This is not ideal, as part-time jobs with decent pay are scarce.
+But this should work for our family, allowing us to establish our new normal.